Terms of Engagement

 4.3 If our retainer is terminated you must pay us all fees due up to the date of termination and all expenses incurred up to that date.

 5 Retention of Files and Documents

-5.1 You authorise us (without further reference to you) to destroy all files and documents for this matter (other than any documents that we hold in safe custody for you) 7 years after our engagement ends, or earlier if we have converted those files and documents to an electronic format.
+5.1 You authorise us (without further reference to you) to destroy all files and documents for this matter (including any documents that we hold in safe custody for you that we consider are no longer necessary to be held by us) 7 years after our engagement ends, or earlier if we have converted those files or documents to an electronic format.

 6 Conflicts of Interest

 6.1 We have procedures in place to identify and respond to conflicts of interest.
 If a conflict of interest arises we will advise you of this and follow the requirements and procedures set out in the Law Society's Rules of Conduct and Client Care for Lawyers.

 7.1 Our duty of care is to you and not to any other person.
 Before any other person may rely on our advice, we must expressly agree to this.

 8.1 We maintain a trust account for all funds which we receive from clients.
 If we are holding significant funds on your behalf for sufficiently long enough to generate a meaningful return for you, we will normally lodge those funds on interest bearing deposit with the ANZ Bank New Zealand Limited, which holds our trust account.
 In that case, we will charge an administration fee of $150.00 plus GST and a commission equal to 10 % of the gross interest derived.